DevKiddo/KaiChat/README.md

 # KaiChat
-Real-Time chat built with Firebase and Firechat
+Real-Time chat application built with Firebase and Firechat